Wide Legged Forward Bend -Prasarita Padottanasana

-- Inhale and lengthen the front of your body.
-Exhale and fold forward from your hips, keeping your back straight, your chest open, and keeping your hips over your heels.
-Go half-way down with a straight back and place your hands underneath your shoulders onto the floor, keeping your arms straight.
-Maintain the length along the front of your body, neck long and maintain your gaze in front of you without compressing the back of your neck.
+- Fold forward from the hips, keeping your back long and your chest open, as you exhale.
+Go half-way down with a straight back and place your hands underneath your shoulders onto the floor, or on blocks.
 Take a few breaths here.

-- If you feel you can still go further with a straight back.
-On the next exhale, walk your hands back as you fold deeper from the hips, keeping your hands underneath your elbows, elbows pointing back, with your forearms perpendicular to the floor and your upper arms parallel to the floor.
+- If you feel you can still go further without rounding the back, walk your hands back as you fold deeper from the hips, keeping your hands underneath your elbows, elbows pointing back, with your forearms perpendicular to the floor and your upper arms parallel to the floor.

 - In the full forward bend release your head down.
 If it’s available to you, with a long neck place the crown of your head on the floor.